Community College of Philadelphia Data & Information Overview

 Percent of Full-Time Faculty

-The full-time faculty percentage at Community College of Philadelphia is 42%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Community College of Philadelphia is 43%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at Community College of Philadelphia